jakub-swiniarski/opencraft-python-edition/README.md

 /vol - change sound volume
 Example: /vol0
-I'm not sure why, but values don't work for sound volume, so you can only use 0 or 1.
+Use values between 0 and 100.

 ## Screenshots
 ### A simple house